 Crockpots do vary from model to model, unfortunately I can’t account for every variation in equipment.
 Some of the new models have a venting slit that can affect cooking time.
 Some of the models also just cook hotter, which I know can be super frustrating.

-To avoid this, any time you cook a new recipe I recommend checking it a little early.
-I usually start checking around 4 hours for a large chunk of meat like this recipe.
 Some crockpots also have a built-in thermometer that can help you to check the temperature which is nice because you can check without opening the crockpot.
 But if your crockpot doesn’t have that feature, just check your meat with a meat thermometer as quick as you can to avoid lowering the temperature in the crockpot too much.

 Super Simple Boneless Pork Loin In The Crockpot Recipe